jinwuxia/pyunit/README.md

 The source code is exported from  http://pyunit.sourceforge.net/

-In this repository, we move move the classes of original source code into different .py files.
+In this repository, the classes of original source code are moved into different .py files.